jpraynaud/CIPs/CIP-Decentralized-Message-Queue/README.md

 The Mithril protocol coordinates the collection of individual signatures originating from the signers (run by SPOs) by the aggregators which combine them into Mithril multi-signatures and certificates.
 In order to be fully decentralized, the protocol needs to rely on a decentralized peer to peer network which, if built from the ground up, would require significant efforts and investment.
 Furthermore, the majority of SPO's, as the representatives of Cardano's active stake, will have to adopt and operate Mithril nodes alongside their Cardano node.
 Thus a natural solution is to use the Cardano network layer to significantly facilitate the development of Mithril protocol without a significant impact on the Cardano network or high maintenance efforts for the SPOs.

 Other protocols in the Cardano ecosystem, such as Leios and Peras (and probably other protocols in the future), also need the capability to diffuse messages originating from block producers in a decentralized fashion.
+However, in the Leios and Peras cases, the Cardano node itself is a producer and consumer of these messages.
 We have taken into consideration this need for a generic solution in the design proposed.
-However, at this stage, the impact on the performances have been established based on the needs for Mithril.

 The proposed solution is described in detail below.

 # Specification